-For more than 26 years teacher training courses have been held in Devon at SOL.
-It is a very important part of our work and something we always look forward to.
+It is a very important part of our work and which we always look forward to.
 As with our student courses, if you come you will have a fully integrated experience of life in host families, work inside and outside the classroom, as well as time spent exploring Devon and the Atlantic coast.

 To share life in an English family home and see first-hand its cultural differences and variety.
 It is an excellent way of experiencing for yourselves and adapting to another culture.
 Our English Language Teacher courses include reflection on these experiences, which can then feed into and influence the kind of activities you do in the classroom to prepare your learners for life, wherever they may go.

 Our English Language Teacher courses include social evenings with activities such as skittles, pub quizzes and folk singing.
 We like you to get a flavour of what is currently happening in Devon and the UK at the time you are with us.
 Exploring the local and national media and working on it from a classroom methodology perspective as well as for yourselves.

 Although you make your own way to England, we can always advise you on travel.
-We will meet you in London at around midday and take you to Devon with a stop at Salisbury en route.
+We will meet you in London at around midday and take you to Devon with a stop at Salisbury en route, if time allows.

 Our trainers are experienced in working with teachers from Central and Eastern Europe.
 They are sensitive to your teaching circumstances, both in terms of economic remuneration and resource provision and are ready to respond to your needs and questions as courses evolve.